-They’re great in wet weather climates or warm temperatures, however, I would not recommend them in anything colder than 0 degrees as their breathability can work both ways and your feet can get cold without a fire very quick.
+They’re great in wet weather climates or warm temperatures, however, I would not recommend them in anything colder than 0 degrees as their breathability can work both ways and your feet can get cold without a fire very quickly.

-A lot of people I know in the military wear these religiously just because they are an ultra-light boot so good for running boots and when you’re walking big distances they don’t end up feeling like concrete blocks on your feet.
+A lot of people I know in the military wear these religiously just because they are ultra-light boot so good for running boots and when you’re walking big distances they don’t end up feeling like concrete blocks on your feet.

 A plus is a very close resemblance to Oakley military boots but a much cheaper option.

 One downside to these is that they seem to have little grip on muddy paths, but they deal well with rocks because of the stiff underlining of the boot.

 - Suede leather fabric with a Scotchgard stain resistance

 - Breathable and tear resistant upper shoe

 - Gusseted tongue to keep dirt and debris out, Durable polymer speed lace eyelets, Airport friendly nylon shank

 - Moisture-wicking air mesh lining with AEGIS antimicrobial protection, 22 OZ.
 (680 G)

 - Removable custom fit EVA insole with PORON performance cushioning pad